Summer of Love: Funeral and aftermath

 By the end of summer, many participants had left the scene to join the back-to-the-land movement of the late 1960s, to resume school studies, or simply to "get a job".
 Those remaining in the Haight wanted to commemorate the conclusion of the event.
 A mock funeral entitled "The Death of the Hippie" ceremony was staged on October 6, 1967, and organizer Mary Kasper explained the intended message:

 In New York, the rock musical drama Hair, which told the story of the hippie counterculture and sexual revolution of the 1960s, began Off-Broadway on October 17, 1967.

 Legacy

 Second Summer of Love

 The "Second Summer of Love" (a term which generally refers to the summers of both 1988 and 1989) was a renaissance of acid house music and rave parties in Britain.
 The culture supported MDMA use and some LSD use.
 The art had a generally psychedelic emotion reminiscent of the 1960s.

+Soviet "Flower Children"

+Behind the Iron Curtain, hippies inspired a counter-cultural movement, "Flower Children", nicknamed for the flowers typically in their hair.
+The hippies' boho fashion style, anti-war, and even expressions, such as "Make love, not war," were used by the Flower Children.
+While they took inspiration from hippies in fashion, beliefs and protest, they used it to protest the particular repression they faced under a pre-Perestroika Soviet Union.